keith-ratcliffe/cloud-basher/_docs-latest/getting-started/development.md

 ### Custom Configurations

-So, to customize the configuration for a specific deployment environment, simply override any properties that you want to customize in your local *~/.m2/datawave/properties/\*.properties* file(s) for the Maven profile in question.
+To customize the configuration for a specific deployment environment, simply override any properties that you want to customize in your local *~/.m2/datawave/properties/\*.properties* file(s) for the Maven profile in question.
 Or create a new Maven profile along with a new set of \*.properties files for the targeted environment.